 When diving into how to open a new restaurant, you'll want to ensure that your branding is consistent.
 Branding will play a vital role in communicating what your customers should expect.
 For example, a Mediterranean-inspired fast-casual spot might use a variety of olive designs, along with vibrant colors and playful font.

 Finally, when choosing a concept, you need a business name.
-The business name can be quirky, or classy or anything in between.
+The restaurant name can be quirky, or classy or anything in between.
 Just ensure that it clearly ties in with your concept.
 You probably wouldn’t name a Spanish inspired restaurant, "Vendredi Soir," which is French for Friday night.
 You need a well-developed idea before you can get started on your business plan.

 2. Write your restaurant’s mission statement